April 19, 2017

 When a new Starbucks went up next to an apartment building in a growing area of Winnipeg, Manitoba, ground-floor residents were concerned about the noise from drive-thru customers ordering their Triple, Grande, Half-Sweet, Non-Fat, Caramel Macchiatos.
 Clearly, an effective sound barrier was on the menu.

 Starbucks was looking for an affordable and easy-to-install option for this very narrow site that would provide maximum sound mitigation and also be aesthetically pleasing.
 Not a Tall order for the Silent-Protector (Absorptive) solution from AIL Sound Walls.

 The new sound barrier replaced sections of (and tied into) an existing wooden perimeter fence.
-The same contractor that built the wooden fence would be installing our sound barrier so they were already familiar with the fence and the limited-access site.
+The same contractor who built the wooden fence installed our sound barrier so they were already familiar with the fence and the limited-access site.

 It seems the new sound barrier is doing its job, as nobody from the apartment building has been over to Venti about the noise since it was installed.